Onora O'Neill: Early life and education

 Onora Sylvia O'Neill was born on 23 August 1941 in Aughafatten.
 The daughter of Sir Con O'Neill, she was educated partly in Germany and at St Paul's Girls' School, London, before studying philosophy, psychology and physiology at Somerville College, Oxford.
 She went on to complete a doctorate at Harvard University, with John Rawls as supervisor.

 Career

 During the 1970s, she taught at Barnard College, the women's college in Columbia University, New York City.
 In 1977, she returned to Britain and took up a post at the University of Essex; she was Professor of Philosophy there when she became Principal of Newnham College, Cambridge in 1992.

 She is an Emeritus Professor of Philosophy at the University of Cambridge, a former President of the British Academy (2005–2009) and chaired the Nuffield Foundation (1998–2010).
+In 2001, she delivered the Gifford Lectures on Autonomy and Trust in Bioethics at the University of Edinburgh, and again in 2013 with a series titled From Toleration to Freedom of Expression.
 From 2004 to 2006, she was President of the British Philosophical Association.
 In 2013, she held the Spinoza Chair of Philosophy at the University of Amsterdam.
-Until October 2006, she was the Principal of Newnham College, Cambridge, and she was chair of the Equality and Human Rights Commission until April 2016.
+Until October 2006, she was the Principal of Newnham College, Cambridge, and she was chair of the Equality and Human Rights Commission between 2012 and 2016.
 O'Neill's work has earned her numerous honours and awards, including the million-dollar Berggruen Prize.